- sales & marketing

 Pagination shines through when it comes to filtering, searching and indexing.
 For example, if you are looking for a Nike basketball sneaker, pagination allows you to search for a specific keyword like “high-top Nike basketball shoes” and then also lets you filter your search query based on different conditions like “used or brand new, fixed or negotiable” etc. Also, users can quickly look at the number of pages that are left and easily determine how much content is left for them to explore.

 Infinite scrolling, however, doesn’t offer any of these features.
 The content goes on populating endlessly without a seeming endpoint, which can be quite overwhelming.
 And there is no easy option to allow a user to bookmark a piece of content either.

 Unlike paginated pages, you cannot simply scroll down to the bottom of the page to find such information.
-Instead, this information must be located on another page which the viewer has to visit.
+Instead, this information must be located on another page that the viewer has to visit.

 Search Engine Optimisation (SEO)

 When it comes to SEO, pagination does have an upper hand and here’s why…

 One of the infinite scroll’s major shortcomings is that Google crawlers are unable to crawl content that lays outside of their snapshot; the footer, text below the tiles of images.
 Whatever Google doesn’t see, it doesn’t index, which means that ranking potential is wasted for a large portion of your content.
 While it is also true that Google and the other large search engines are getting better at indexing websites, still the difference is not as significant as completely ignoring the shortcomings.